andrew/ultimate-awesome/README.md

 - [awesome-text-based-image-manipulation](https://github.com/martinduartemore/awesome-text-based-image-manipulation) - A curated list of text-based image manipulation methods.
 - [awesome-driving-behavior-prediction](https://github.com/opendilab/awesome-driving-behavior-prediction) - A collection of research papers for Driving Behavior Prediction.
 - [awesome-mixed-reality](https://github.com/saurabhchalke/awesome-mixed-reality) - 🌟 A curated list of awesome resources for Mixed Reality development.
-- [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
-- [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
-Tools, audits, CTFs and more.
 - [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - A curated list for Embedded and Low-Level development in the Swift programming language.
 - [awesome-agentic-commerce](https://github.com/damoahdominic/awesome-agentic-commerce) - Agentic commerce is the shift from people clicking buy buttons to AI agents acting, deciding, negotiating, and transacting on behalf of users.
 This repository documents that shift.
 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).